Choosing Film Stock

 Please note that this film is a repackaged version of Kodak Eastman Double X.

-In Frame: Adam Bologna
+In Frame: Annabelle Goh

 Ilford Delta 400